heineiuo/awesome-nodejs-pure-js/README.md

 # awesome-nodejs-pure-js

-Many low level node.js libs written in c/c++.
+Many low level node.js libs written in c/c++ or dependent on native modules.
 That's awesome, but in some trade off case we need pure javascript lib.

 ## graphic (图形库)